 Instruct the editor to change Clause 8.4.2.172 as follows:

-The Scope subfield indicates the valid scope of the information represented by the CAG Version subfield of the CAG Version Number element.
-A field value of 0 indicates that the CAG is only valid in the current BSS (identified by the BSSID value), a field value of 1 indicates that the CAG is only valid in the Homogeneous ESS (identified by the HESSID value), and a field value of 2 indicates that the CAG is valid for the ESS. ield values of 3- are reserved.
+The 3-bit Scope subfield indicates the valid scope of the information represented by the CAG Version subfield of the CAG Version in the same CAG Tuple field Number element.
+A subfield value of 0 indicates that the CAG is only valid in the current BSS (identified by the BSSID value), a subfield value of 1 indicates that the CAG is only valid in the Homogeneous ESS (identified by the HESSID value), and a subfield value of 2 indicates that the CAG is valid for the ESS.
+Subfield values of 3-7 are reserved.

+[CID 2894] [13/1373r0, CIDs 2300, 2999, 3290]